krishnapriya25/CodeIgniter-Basics/README.md

 # CodeIgniter-Basics
-Creating Custom controllers, Using methods in views, Auto Loading Model and Processing a result from a model in a controller/
+Creating Custom controllers, Using methods in views, Auto Loading Model and Processing a result from a model in a controller.